valkey-io/valkey-doc/docs/install/install-redis/install-redis-on-mac-os.md

 ---
-title: "Install Redis on macOS"
+title: "Install Valkey on macOS"
 linkTitle: "MacOS"
 weight: 1
-description: Use Homebrew to install and start Redis on macOS
+description: Use Homebrew to install and start Valkey on macOS
 aliases:
 - /docs/getting-started/installation/install-redis-on-mac-os
 ---

-This guide shows you how to install Redis on macOS using Homebrew.
-Homebrew is the easiest way to install Redis on macOS.
-If you'd prefer to build Redis from the source files on macOS, see [Installing Redis from Source](/docs/install/install-redis/install-redis-from-source).
+This guide shows you how to install Valkey on macOS using Homebrew.
+Homebrew is the easiest way to install Valkey on macOS.
+If you'd prefer to build Valkey from the source files on macOS, see [Installing Valkey from Source](/docs/install/install-redis/install-redis-from-source).

 ## Prerequisites